 About Sanderson Farms, Inc. (production Division)

 Sanderson Farms roosts near the top of the poultry producing pecking order.
-As the third-largest poultry processor in the US, it produces, processes, sells, and distributes fresh, chill-pack, and frozen chicken under the Sanderson Farms label.
-In addition to buying chicks from some 225 breeders, the company contracts with nearly 800 independent chicken farmers who raise the breeder flocks for Sanderson.
+It produces, processes, sells, and distributes fresh, chill-pack, and frozen chicken under the Sanderson Farms label.
+In addition to buying chicks from over 230 breeders, the company contracts with nearly 820 grow-out farms.
 Its prepared-foods business processes, sells, and distributes partially cooked or marinated chicken.
 Customers are food retailers, distributors, and restaurants and foodservice operators.
-The company processes more than 600 million chickens annually.
+The company processes more than 620 million chickens annually.

 Based in Mississippi, Sanderson Farms distributes its chicken products across the US and throughout several international regions, primarily Mexico, Cuba, Central Asia, and the Middle East.
 The company's fresh and frozen chicken operations presently encompass about a dozen hatcheries, almost 10 feed mills and around a dozen processing plants, including the facilities at its new Tyler, Texas complex.

 The company's primary processing and production facilities are located in about 20 cities across nearly half a dozen US states: Mississippi, Georgia, Louisiana, Texas, and North Carolina.